 For purposes of this policy, unsupervised means not in the presence of another employee or volunteer and working with children under sixteen years of age or developmentally disabled persons.
-The disclosure shall be made in writing and signed by the applicant and sworn to under penalty of perjury.
-The disclosure sheet shall specify all crimes committed against persons.
+The disclosure will be made in writing and signed by the applicant and sworn to under penalty of perjury.
+The disclosure sheet will specify all crimes committed against persons.

-Background Check
+Background Check for Staff and Volunteers

-Prospective unsupervised staff members shall have their records checked through the Washington State Patrol criminal identification system and through the Federal Bureau of Investigation.
-The record check shall include a fingerprint check using a complete Washington state criminal identification fingerprint card.
+Staff and Volunteers with Regularly Scheduled Unsupervised Access to Children: Prospective staff members and volunteers, who will have regularly scheduled unsupervised access to children, will have their records checked through the Washington State Patrol criminal identification system and through the Federal Bureau of Investigation.
+The record check will include a fingerprint check using a complete Washington state criminal identification fingerprint card.

-Unsupervised volunteers and employees without unsupervised access to children shall also be advised that they will be subjected to a name and birth date background check with the Washington State Patrol.
+All Other Staff and Volunteers: Staff and volunteers without unsupervised access to children will undergo a name and birth date background check with the Washington State Patrol.

+If a volunteer has undergone a criminal record check in the last two years for another entity, the district will request a copy from the volunteer, or have the volunteer sign a release permitting the entity for whom the check was conducted to provide a copy to the district.

-Applicants may be employed on a conditional basis pending the outcome of the background check and may begin conditional employment once completed fingerprint cards have been sent to the Washington state patrol.
-If the background check reveals evidence of convictions as identified above, the candidate will not be recommended for employment, or if temporarily employed, will be terminated.
-When such a background check is received, the superintendent is directed to consult with legal counsel.
-If a volunteer has undergone a criminal record check in the last two years for another entity, the district shall request a copy from the volunteer, or have the volunteer sign a release permitting the entity for whom the check was conducted to provide a copy to the district.
+Conditional Employment: New hires will be employed on a conditional basis pending the outcome of the background check and may begin conditional employment once completed fingerprint cards have been sent to the Washington state patrol.
+If the background check reveals evidence of convictions the candidate will not be recommended for employment, or if conditionally employed, will be terminated.
+When such a background check is received, the superintendent/designee is directed to consult with legal counsel.

 Record Check Data Base Access Designee

-The superintendent is directed to establish procedures for determining which staff members are authorized to access the Superintendent of Public Instruction’s record check database.
-Fingerprint record information is highly confidential and shall not be re-disseminated to any organization or individual by district staff.
-Records of arrest and prosecution (RAP sheets) shall be stored in a secure location separate from personnel and applicant files and access to this information is limited to those authorized to access the SPI record check database.
+The superintendent/designee is directed to establish procedures for determining which staff members are authorized to access the Superintendent of Public Instruction’s record check database.
+Fingerprint record information is highly confidential and will not be re-disseminated to any organization or individual by district staff.
+Records of arrest and prosecution (RAP sheets) will be stored in a secure location separate from personnel and applicant files and access to this information is limited to those authorized to access the SPI record check database.

 Certification Requirements

-The district shall require that certificated staff hold a Washington State Certificate, with proper endorsement (if required for that certificate and unless eligible for out-of-endorsement assignment), for the role and responsibilities for which they are employed.
-Failure to meet this requirement shall be just cause for termination of employment.
-State law requires that the initial application for certification shall require a background check of the applicant through the Washington State Patrol criminal identification system and Federal Bureau of Investigation.
+The district will require that certificated staff hold a Washington State Certificate, with proper endorsement (if required for that certificate and unless eligible for out-of-endorsement assignment), or such other documentation as may be required by the professional educator standards board with respect to alternative route programs, for the role and responsibilities for which they are employed.
+Failure to meet this requirement will be just cause for termination of employment.
+State law requires that the initial application for certification will require a background check of the applicant through the Washington State Patrol criminal identification system and Federal Bureau of Investigation.
 No salary warrants may be issued to the staff member until the district has registered a valid certificate for the role to which he/she has been assigned.

-In addition, any teacher who meets standard or continuing certification after August 30, 1987, must complete 150 hours of continuing education study every five years.
-Failure to satisfy this requirement will cause the certificate to lapse.
-If a certificated staff member with a lapsed certificate is issued a transitional certificate pursuant to WAC 180-79A.231 (7), he or she may be conditionally employed for up to two years while he or she meets the certificate reinstatement requirements.
+All certificated staff members are required to maintain their certification in accordance with state and federal requirements.

 Classified Staff

-Classified staff who are engaged to serve less than twelve (12) months, shall be advised of their employment status for the ensuing school year prior to the close of the school year.
-The superintendent shall give “reasonable assurance” by written notice that the staff member will be employed during the next school year.
+Classified staff who are engaged to serve less than twelve (12) months, will be advised of their employment status for the ensuing school year prior to the close of the school year.
+If the district chooses to reemploy the staff member the following year, the superintendent/designee will give “reasonable assurance” by written notice that the staff member will be employed during the next school year.

 Board Approval